josemp-git/Simple_EC2_Instanace_Scheduler/README.md

 You can change the name and value of the tag to use when deploying the AWS CloudFormation template.

-You can modify the start and stop times directly in Amazon EventBridge.
+You can change the start/stop times and frequency of execution by modifying the Amazon EventBridge rules.